“Ann's Cottage Rosedale - Walks around Rosedale”

 Walk” and “The Coast to Coast” that pass the area.
 [Please note that without exception, we are unable to provide transport

 There are a number of leaflets and brochures available to enhance the walks.

-We have listed some links to a few websites with walking information.
+We have listed some links to a few websites with walking and places of

 “Click or Tap pictures to enlarge & position”